sahildaswani/Restauraunt-Discount-Web-Scraper/README.md

 # Restauraunt-Discount-Web-Scraper

-This script uses the BeautifulSoup python package to scrape for all restaurants offereing vaccine related discounts.
+This script uses the BeautifulSoup python package to scrape for all restaurants offering vaccine related discounts.